MicroFocus/alm-octane-js-rest-sdk/README.md

 - ```updateBulk(entityName, body)``` <a name="updateBulk"></a>

     *Parameters* :
-     - **entityName** - Contains the name of the affected Octane entity.
+     - **entityName** - Contains the name of the affected SDP entity.
 The recommended way to use the entity names is to use the [Octane.entityTypes](#octane-entity-types) entries.
      - **body** - A JSON containing *field name* and *field value* pairs which will be used to update the entity.
-Field names can be obtained by querying the field metadata of Octane.
-More information about the Octane field metadata can be found [here](https://admhelp.microfocus.com/octane/en/15.0.20/Online/Content/API/MetadataFields.htm).
+Field names can be obtained by querying the field metadata of SDP.
+More information about the SDP field metadata can be found [here](https://admhelp.microfocus.com/octane/en/15.0.20/Online/Content/API/MetadataFields.htm).
 Examples on how to retrieve metadata using the SDK can be found [here](#get-metadata).

     *Behavior*:

     This method does not fire the request but builds up to the final URL and defines the request method.
 When the request will be executed, the updated entities will have the type provided by entityName and the attributes defined in the body JSON.
-Every entity in the body JSON must have an existing id to target existing entities in Octane.
+Every entity in the body JSON must have an existing id to target existing entities in SDP.
 This method affects multiple entities.

     *Methods which can be chained*
     - `execute()` - Will fire the request to update all the entities for the built query.
-    - `query(query)` - Defines an Octane-specific filter.
+    - `query(query)` - Defines an SDP-specific filter.
 When the request will be executed, only the entities filtered by the query will be affected.
 In this case the body of the request does not have to contain ids for the entities.

 - ```delete(entityName)``` <a name="delete"></a>

     *Parameters* :
-    - **entityName** - Contains the name of the Octane entity which will be fetched.
+    - **entityName** - Contains the name of the SDP entity which will be fetched.
 The recommended way to use the entity names is to use the [Octane.entityTypes](#octane-entity-types) entries.

     *Behavior*